What courses do I need?

 How do I know which specific courses to take?

-Check our course equivalency guides below for basic proficiency and science requirements for the exercise science, health psychology, herbal sciences, and nutrition programs.
+Check our course equivalency guides below for basic proficiency and science requirements for the exercise science, health psychology, herbal sciences, integrated human biology and nutrition programs.
 If your state or school is not listed, check with an admissions adviser to make sure you are taking the correct sciences.
-Equivalency guides for other programs will be added as they become available.

 For your general education requirements, you can complete courses from a variety of departments based upon your interests.